 Our downfall did not come without warning.
 We started seeing our products bombarded with reviews that sounded just too good to be true.
 Although they were all one sentence praises (with bad English that is), we didn’t remember selling our gadgets to these reviewers.
 Something wasn’t right and it sent our spider sense tingling like crazy.
 We deployed our administrators to inform Amazon about the discrepancies as soon as we can, and for a while, we thought everything was fine.
 Should be nothing.
 Let Amazon sort out the fake accounts.
 It’s their job, anyway!

 “Anyway”, was not meant to be.
-The platform suspended our account and in spite of our pleas, there weren’t any response.
-Well, this story maybe fictitious, but such life changing nonsense is just too common.
-As of the time of writing, the great Amazon has already rolled out changes that will affect all sellers in dramatic manner.
+The platform suspended our account and in spite of our pleas, there wasn’t any response.
+Well, this story may be fictitious, but such life-changing nonsense is just too common.
+As of the time of writing, the great Amazon has already rolled out changes that will affect all sellers in a dramatic manner.

-The FBA model used to be the main attraction that attracted the whole world to rely on Amazon for their venture into the e-commerce.
-In return, Amazon benefited from this model because the model enabled Amazon to gather datas on both goods and customers.
-Subsequently, the intelligence provided so much power to Amazon that from savior, it turned into a monopolistic monster.
+The FBA model used to be the main attraction that attracted the whole world to rely on Amazon for its venture into e-commerce.
+In return, Amazon benefited from this model because the model enabled Amazon to gather data on both goods and customers.
+Subsequently, the intelligence provided so much power to Amazon that from a savior, it turned into a monopolistic monster.
 All these, at the expense of the loyal and lazy sellers.
 Read about one example here.

 None The Smarter In The Brick And Mortar

 Lazy startups and businesses are born all the time.
 During the heydays of the brick and mortar, small retailers loved to hitch a ride on the back of biggies, like Yaohan of Japan and the current Tesco.
 When the big boys did well, they tend to dictate terms like rental rates and commission.
 And we continue to pray that they would continue to do well and let us hitch on them, like barnacles.